Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Introduction

-In general relativity (GR), junction conditions were proven useful in accounting for a wide range of astrophysical phenomena, e.g. the existence of fluid stars \cite{schwarzschildstar} and the Oppenheimer-Snyder collapse \cite{oppenheimersnyder}.
-More recently, this formalism was also used in the context of exotic compact objects to derive stable and physically relevant solutions for black-hole mimickers \cite{rosafluid,rosafluid2}.
-However, the set of junction conditions depends on the theory of gravity used as framework.
-Thus, several works have also derived these conditions in extended theories of gravity e.g. $f\left(R\right)$ gravity \cite{senovilla1,Vignolo:2018eco,Reina:2015gxa,Deruelle:2007pt,Olmo:2020fri} and its extensions to $f\left(R,T\right)$\cite{rosafrt,rosafrt2} and hybrid metric-Palatini gravity\cite{rosahmp}, as well as scalar-tensor theories of gravity \cite{suffern, Barrabes:1997kk,Padilla:2012ze}, teleparallel theories of gravity \cite{delaCruz-Dombriz:2014zaa}, Einstein-Cartan theories of gravity \cite{Arkuszewski:1975fz}, and metric-affine gravity \cite{amacias}, with useful applications in wormhole physics\cite{rosaworm1,rosaworm2,rosaworm3}.
+In general relativity (GR), junction conditions were proven useful in accounting for a wide range of astrophysical phenomena, e.g., the existence of fluid stars \cite{schwarzschildstar} and the Oppenheimer-Snyder collapse \cite{Oppenheimer:1939ue}.
+More recently, this formalism was also used in the context of exotic compact objects to derive stable and physically relevant solutions for black-hole mimickers \cite{rosafluid,rosafluid2,Tamm:2023wvn}.
+However, the set of junction conditions depends on the theory of gravity used as a framework.
+Thus, several works have also derived these conditions in extended theories of gravity, e.g. theories with additional scalar degrees of freedom \cite{Rosa:2023tph,senovilla1,Vignolo:2018eco,Reina:2015gxa,Deruelle:2007pt,Olmo:2020fri,rosafrt,rosafrt2,rosahmp,suffern, Barrabes:1997kk,Padilla:2012ze}, teleparallel theories of gravity \cite{delaCruz-Dombriz:2014zaa}, Einstein-Cartan theories of gravity \cite{Arkuszewski:1975fz}, and metric-affine gravity \cite{amacias}, with applications in wormhole physics \cite{rosaworm1,rosaworm2,rosaworm3}.

-Given the useful applicability of the junction conditions in the development of astrophysically relevant models for exotic compact objects, the aim of this work is to provide a covariant description of the junction conditions for Local Rotational Symmetric (LRS).
-A similar attempt was already undertaken in \cite{Khambule:2020sgy} in the case of LRS-II spacetime.
-However, we take here a slightly different approach in the sense that we derive the junction conditions directly from the distribution formalism, and we extend our analysis to general LRS spacetimes.
-In other works, e.g. \cite{sante1,sante2,Bradley:1998tt} the junction conditions are derived for specific cases.
+The aim of this paper is to provide a new formulation of junction conditions for Locally Rotationally Symmetric (LRS) spacetimes \cite{Ellis:1966ta,Stewart:1967tz}.
+This formulation is covariant, as the Israel-Darmois conditions, but it differs because of its primary focus: the existence of continuous congruences of worldlines crossing the boundary surface.
+Such a different point of view is ascribed to the primary approach used to describe these conditions: the so-called {\it covariant approach}.
+This approach is based on the seminal work of Ehlers \cite{ehlers}, further developed by Ellis and other authors \cite{others1,others2,others3}.
+These methods rely on the threading of the spacetimes by means of specific vector fields associated with the motion of a given observer.